Browse Category

 Mee Tomato at Open Air Market, Kuching.

-Tomato noodles or Mee Tomato was my favourite noodle dish of all time when I was growing up.
+Tomato noodles, or Mee Tomato, was my absolute favourite noodle dish when I was growing up.

-Mee Tomato is made up of either yellow or crispy noodles topped with chicken or char siew drenched in a thick tomato sauce.
+Mee Tomato is typically made with either yellow noodles or crispy noodles, topped with chicken or char siew and drenched in a thick, tangy tomato sauce.

 If you are looking for a more comprehensive list of Kuching food, check out this article.